Utah Red Rocks

-The Utah Utes women's gymnastics team, also known as the Red Rocks, represents the University of Utah and competes at the Division I level of the National Collegiate Athletic Association (NCAA) as members of the Pac-12 Conference.
+The Utah Utes women's gymnastics team, also known as the Red Rocks, represents the University of Utah and competes at the Division I level of the National Collegiate Athletic Association (NCAA) as members of the Big 12 Conference.
 Home meets are held in the Jon M. Huntsman Center in Salt Lake City, Utah.
-As of the end of the 2021 season, the Red Rocks have won 10 national championships, including nine NCAA Gymnastics championships, and been runner-up nine times.
+As of the end of the 2024 season, the Red Rocks have won 10 national championships, including nine NCAA Gymnastics championships, and been runner-up nine times.
 The Red Rocks are the only team to have qualified for every NCAA Championships and have never finished lower than 10th.
 The team was coached from its inception by Greg Marsden until his retirement after the 2015 season.
-Tom Farden is the current head coach, after the retirement of Megan Marsden in 2019.
+Carly Dockendorf is the current head coach, after the release of Tom Farden in 2023.

 History

 The Utah Utes gymnastics team first competed in 1976.
 The team first appeared on television in 1978 and has appeared every year since then.
 The NCAA first sponsored women's gymnastics national championships in 1982.
 Utah is the only team to qualify for every national championship that has been held.